 A defensive leader whose profound faith and relentless play transformed him into the heart and soul of the New Orleans Saints' linebacker corps.

-Demario Davis's path in the NFL is one of evolution and unwavering conviction.
-Beginning as a third-round pick for the New York Jets, he was a solid but searching player, his career gaining true direction during a stint with the New Orleans Saints.
-In New Orleans, Davis blossomed into a defensive captain, combining elite sideline-to-sideline speed with a fierce intelligence for diagnosing plays.
-Off the field, he became equally known for his vocal Christian faith and social activism, often wearing 'Man of God' headbands during games.
-After a brief detour to Cleveland, he returned to the Jets, bringing veteran leadership to a rebuilding team.
-Davis's impact is measured in tackles and stops, but also in the respect he commands as a player who fully integrates his principles with his profession.
+Demario Davis entered the NFL as a third-round pick for the New York Jets in 2012.
+The linebacker, born in 1989, evolved into a defensive captain with the New Orleans Saints, combining sideline-to-sideline speed with a fierce intelligence for diagnosing plays.
+Off the field, he wore 'Man of God' headbands and spoke openly about his Christian faith and social activism.
+After a stint with Cleveland, he returned to the Jets as a veteran leader.
+Davis's impact is measured in tackles and stops, but also in the respect he commands as a player who integrates his principles with his profession.

 1981–1996